unknownskl/greenlight/README.md

 - Audio can get distorted when the audio is delayed or gets out of sync.
 This should recover within 3 seconds.
 You can also manually press `0` on your keyboard to reset the audio timings.
 - Video can get behind when the window is out of focus.
 To fix the issue, restart the application.
-- Starting a new stream after disconnecting from the old one can cause unexpected behaviour and performance issues.
-Restart the application to fix this problem.
-- Streaming from the Xbox Series seems to be working much better then with the Xbox One.
+- Streaming from the Xbox Series seems to be working much better commpared to the Xbox One.
 The application is tested on both the Xbox One and Xbox Series.

 ## Changelog